oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/pg_polyhedra_polymake.md

 pm_polytope(::Polyhedron)
 ```

-The following shows all the data "known to" a `Polyhedron`.
+The following shows all the data currently known for a `Polyhedron`.

 ```@repl oscar
 C = cube(3)